opentracing-contrib/python-redis/README.rst

     pipe.rpush('fruits', 'pineapple', 'apple')
     pipe.execute()

-When pipeline commands are executed as a transaction, these commands will be grouped under a single 'MULTI' operation.
+When pipeline commands are executed as a transaction, these commands will be grouped under a single ``MULTI`` operation.
 They'll also appear as a single operation in the trace.
 Outside of a transaction, each command will generate a span.

 And it's also possible to trace only specific pubsub objects: